nikomatsakis/babysteps/babysteps/_posts/2018-04-27-an-alias-based-formulation-of-the-borrow-checker.md

 alternative formulation of the Rust borrow checker.
 The goal is to find a formulation that is as expressive as the current "non-lexical lifetimes" proposal (more expressive, actually[^fn47680]) while also being faster to compute[^nomeasure].
-This blog post aims to explain how the new proposal works.
+This blog post aims to explain how this new design works.

 [^fn47680]: In particular, I want to overcome [#47680] in a natural way.